nlathia/nlathia.github.io/_pages/about.md

 ✈️ Before joining Monzo, I was a Senior Data Scientist at [Skyscanner](http://skyscanner.net/), where I built recommender and ranking systems to [improve travel information in the app](https://medium.com/@neal_lathia/five-lessons-from-building-machine-learning-systems-d703162846ad).

 🏫 Before Skyscanner, I was a Senior Research Associate in the [Computer Lab](https://www.cl.cam.ac.uk/research/srg/netos/people/) at the [University of Cambridge](https://www.cam.ac.uk/), working on healthcare mobile apps that use smartphone sensors.
 I spun out this research into a startup that was part of [Accelerate Cambridge](https://www.jbs.cam.ac.uk/entrepreneurship/programmes/accelerate-cambridge/) in the Judge Business School.
+You can read more about my [research](research/).

 🎓 I did an MSci in Computer Science, PhD on recommmender systems, and first postdoctoral research position on _urban data science_ in the Department of [Computer Science](http://www.cs.ucl.ac.uk/home/) at [University College London](https://www.ucl.ac.uk/), where I am still an Honorary Research Associate.
 While at UCL, I also spent time as a visiting researcher at [Telefonica Research](http://www.tid.es/), Barcelona and worked as a Data Science consultant.

 💡 My work has always focused on systems that use machine learning - this has taken me from recommender systems to urban computing and travel information systems, digital health monitoring, smartphone sensors, banking, and open source machine learning tools.
-You can read more about my work and research in the [Press & Speaking](../public/) and [Research](../research/) sections.
+You can read more about my work and research in the [Spotlight](../public/) and [Research](research/) sections.

 ## 👨🏽‍💻  Open source projects